pragma-/pbot/doc/VirtualMachine.md

 part.
 Note that `disk=size=12` will create a 12 GB sparse file.
 Sparse means the file won't actually take up 12 GB.
 It will start at 0 bytes and grow as needed.
 You can use the `du` command to verify this.
 After a minimal Fedora install, the size will be approximately 1.7 GB.
-It will grow to about 2.5 GB with most PBot features installed.
+It will grow to about 2.5 GB with all PBot features installed.

 For further information about `virt-install`, read its manual page.
 While the above command should give sufficient performance and compatability, there are a great many options worth investigating